Azure/amqpnetlite/docs/articles/building_application.md

 should use the `ConnectionFactory` class to perform asynchronous non-blocking creation of a connection.

+On platforms where `ConnectionFactory` is supported, the default factory (`Connection.Factory`) is used for all connections created by the constructors.
+Therefore, any change made to the settings of the default factory is applied to connections created afterwards.

 ### ConnectionFactory

 `ConnectionFactory` provides asynchronous connection creation, and it also gives more control